Understanding sulfasalazine

 • Then every 3 months

-• We will only contact you if the results are abnormal.
+We will only contact you if the results are abnormal.

-• It is important to attend for blood tests to ensure it is safe to continue the drug.
-We will only contact you with the results if there are any abnormalities.
+It is important to attend for blood tests to ensure it is safe to continue the drug.
+No bloods, no medication.
+Safe prescribing is a priority.

-• To book a blood test at St Luke’s Hospital, please ring 01274–365056 or 01274-365170 to make an appointment.
-Alternatively, you can book your own blood test appointment by using this link
+You will have to book your own blood test.
+To book a blood test at St Luke’s Hospital, please ring 01274 365056 or 01274 365170 to make an appointment.
+Alternatively, you can book your own blood test appointment.
+Phone lines are open Monday to Friday between 8.30am and 4pm.

-How to take Sulfasalazine
+How to take sulfasalazine

-Daily medication 500mg tablets
+Daily medication 500mg tablets:

 • Week 1: 1 tablet (500mg) after breakfast